Home

 Anne Collier

-A writer and youth rights advocate, Anne Collier is founder and executive director of the US-based nonprofit Net Safety Collaborative and has been chronicling developments in children and teens' tech and media use at NetFamilyNews.org since 1999.
-She has served on three national task forces on youth...
+Anne Collier is founder and executive director of the nonprofit Net Safety Collaborative.
+She has been writing about youth, technology and digital wellbeing at NetFamilyNews.org since 1999 and served on three national task forces on youth and digital safety, co-chairing the Online Safety and Technol...

 David Ryan Polgar